Catriona Bisset

-Catriona Bisset (born 1 March 1994) is an Australian middle-distance athlete and national record holder in the 800 metres.
+Catriona Li Bisset (born 1 March 1994) is an Australian middle-distance runner who specialises in the 800 metres.
+She holds the Oceanian record for both indoors and outdoors in the event, and won the gold medal at the 2019 Universiade.
+Bisset has four individual Australian national titles.

 Career

 Early years

 Born in Newcastle and raised in Canberra, Bisset participated in Little Athletics from age 6.
 She displayed potential as a youth, but withdrew from competition for several years as she improved her mental health.
 During her undergraduate studies at the University of New South Wales, she began training with University of Sydney head coach Dean Gleeson.
 She resumed racing in 2016.
-The following year, Bisset moved from Sydney to Melbourne, and Gleeson introduced her to Peter Fortune, best known as the coach of 400m athlete Cathy Freeman.
+The following year, Bisset moved from Sydney to Melbourne, and Gleeson introduced her to Peter Fortune, best known as the coach of 400-metre sprinter Cathy Freeman.

-Breakthrough season
+2019: Breakthrough season

 Bisset rose to national prominence in 2019.
-After improving her personal best throughout the domestic season, she won the 800m at the Australian Track & Field Championships in 2:00.48.
+After improving her personal best throughout the domestic season, she won the 800 metres at the Australian Athletics Championships in 2:00.48.
 One week later, she ran 1:59.78 at the UniSport National Championships to become the first Australian woman in a decade to break the two-minute barrier.

-In May, Bisset was selected for her first national team, representing Australia at the 2019 World Relays.
-She and Josh Ralph placed second in the first-ever mixed 2 × 2 × 400m.
-Bisset went on to win the 800m at both the 2019 Oceania Championships and 2019 Summer Universiade.

-Bisset made her Diamond League debut at the London Grand Prix in July, where she placed second behind Lynsey Sharp.
-Her time of 1:58.78 set a new Australian record, surpassing the 43-year-old record set by Charlene Rendina, and qualifying Bisset for the Tokyo Olympics.
-Two months later, she competed at the 2019 World Championships, but was hampered by injury and did not progress beyond the heats.
+In May, Bisset was selected for her first national team, representing Australia at the World Relays.
+She and Josh Ralph placed second in the first-ever mixed 2 × 2 × 400 m relay.
+Bisset went on to win the 800 m at both the Oceania Championships and Summer Universiade.
+She made her Diamond League debut at the Anniversary Games in London in July, where she placed second behind Lynsey Sharp.
+Her time of 1:58.78 set a new Australian record, surpassing the 43-year-old record set by Charlene Rendina, and qualifying Bisset for the 2020 Tokyo Olympics.
+Two months later, she competed at the Doha World Championships in Qatar, but was hampered by injury and did not progress beyond the heats.

 2020–21

 Bisset did not race internationally in 2020 due to COVID-19.
 However, this allowed her to continue aerobic training and fully recover from injury.

 In the 2021 domestic season, she performed at a high level, including a second Olympic qualifier of 1:59.12 to win at the Queensland Track Classic in March.
-She also successfully defended her 800m national title, officially securing her place on the Australian Olympic team.
+She also successfully defended her 800 m national title, officially securing her place on the Australian Olympic team.
+On her return to the European circuit in June, Bisset improved her national record at the Janusz Kusociński Memorial with a time of 1:58.09, which also broke the Oceanian record set by Toni Hodgkinson in 1996.

-On her return to the European circuit in June, Bisset improved her national record at the Janusz Kusociński Memorial, with a time of 1:58.09 (which broke the Oceanian record set by Toni Hodgkinson in 1996).
-At the Tokyo Olympics, Bisset ran 2:01.65 in the women's 800m heats, narrowly missing her chance to advance.
-She ended her season in September by competing in her first Diamond League final, running 1:59.66 for 7th at Weltklasse Zürich.
+At the postponed Tokyo Olympics in July, Bisset ran 2:01.65 in the women's 800 m heats, narrowly missing her chance to advance.
+She ended her season in September by competing in her first Diamond League final, running 1:59.66 for seventh at Weltklasse Zürich.
 After the racing season, she began training with Linden Hall under the guidance of coach Ned Brophy-Williams.